kevinduh/ARR-pctools/README.md

 * `get_review_capacity.py`: Check max load statistics by Reviewers and Area Chairs.
 * `get_review_progress.py`: Report on the review progress for your cycle and write out papers that require urgent attention to a TSV file
+* `get_sac_recommendation.py`: Download SAC recommendations from the commitment site.
+Note the access is different from the ARR review site.

 ## Notes

 * As of the time of writing ARR using OpenReview API version 1.
 Other sites by default uses version 2.
-The `get_review_progress.py` example assumes v1.
+The `get_review_progress.py` and `get_review_progress.py` examples assumes v1, whereas `get_sac_recommendation.py` example assumes v2.

 * OpenReview API documentation: https://docs.openreview.net/overview/readme